Ulauncher/Ulauncher/docs/extensions/intro.rst

 Extensions can define preferences in ``manifest.json`` that can be overridden by a user from Ulauncher Preferences window.

-..
-NOTE:: Preferences UI is not implemented yet

 It is also possible to capture item click (enter) event and run a custom function to respond to that event.